This article discusses the Android features that are supported on Secure Mail.

 - Saving contacts.

-To view your contacts, tap the Contacts icon in the footer bar and then tap the hamburger icon.
+Tap the Contacts icon in the tab bar, and then tap the hamburger icon on the top right of the screen.
 The Contacts screen displays the following items:

-- Individual accounts: Displays contacts pertaining to the individual accounts that you have configured.
+- Individual email account: Displays contacts pertaining to the individual email account that are configured.

-- Categories: Displays any contact categories that you may have created.
+- Categories: Displays contact categories that you may have created or selected from the predefined list to group contacts.

 You can synchronize contacts pertaining to an individual account to your local contacts.